Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **displayActionsStyle** - Allows to specify the style used by the included item actions in display pages.
 Default value is `DROPDOWN`.
 Available options are explained [below](#item-actions-style).
 * **displayActionsWithIcons** - A boolean specifying whether item actions in display pages should contain an icon in addition to their label or not.
 Default value is `true`.

-#### Core version
+#### Symfony version

-Specifies the Zikula version for which the application should be generated.
+Specifies the Symfony version for which the application should be generated.

 Can be one of the following options:

+* `SF70` - Targets the last unstable Symfony 7.0.x version.
-* `ZK40` - Targets the last unstable Zikula 4.0.x version.
+* `SF62` - Targets the last unstable Symfony 6.2.x version.
-* `ZK31` - Targets the last stable Zikula 3.1.x version.
+* `SF61` - Targets the last stable Symfony 6.1.x version.
-* `ZK30` - Targets the last stable Zikula 3.0.x version.
+* `SF54` - Targets the last stable Symfony 5.4.x version.
 This is the default value.

-The following options are deprecated and being removed in ModuleStudio 1.5.0:

-* `ZK20` - Targets the last stable Zikula 2.0.x version.
-* `ZK2DEV` - Targets the last unstable Zikula 2.x version and may include changes for the next upcoming 2.x core release.
-* `ZK15` - Targets the last stable Zikula 1.5.x version.
-* `ZK15DEV` - Targets the last unstable Zikula 1.5.x version and may include changes for the next upcoming 1.5.x core release.

 #### Item actions position